 Skip to contents

-A convenience wrapper for plot_si_fit that accepts the output from si_estim directly, automatically handling the weight aggregation for different distribution types.
+A convenience wrapper for plot_si_fit that accepts the output from si_estim directly, automatically handling the weight aggregation for different distribution types and number of routes.

 Usage